 Form 1040 (Schedule 8812), Additional Child Tax Credit is used to figure out if you qualify for the credit and calculate the amount of the credit you will receive. eFile.com will do all required math and generate the form for you when you prepare your current year return.

 For 2019, the Child Tax Credit is at least partially refundable if you had an earned income of at least $2,500.
 Learn more about

 Only one taxpayer (or married couple filing jointly) may claim any one child for the purposes of the 2019 Child Tax Credit and the Additional Child Tax Credit.
 If a child is claimed as a dependent on more than one tax return, the IRS will determine who gets the claim according to a set of

 You can claim the Child Tax Credit if your income is not too high (see the

-income limitations for the Child Tax Credit), and if you have a child or children who qualify you.
-Use the KIDucator above to find out if your child qualifies you to claim the credit.
+income limitations for the Child Tax Credit) and if you have a child or children who qualify you.
+Use the CHILDucator above to find out if your child qualifies you to claim the credit.

 Once you have determined if you can claim the Child Tax Credit,

-use the free 2019 Tax Calculator, or "TaxStimator", to calculate and estimate your tax refund (or taxes owed) for the current Tax Year.
-Then use the 2019 IRS Tax Forms and complete them online before you mail them in.
+use the free 2019 Tax Calculator or "TAXstimator" to calculate and estimate your tax refund (or taxes owed) for the 2019 Tax Year.
+Then, use the 2019 IRS Tax Forms and complete them online before you mail them in.
 Find the 2019 State Tax Forms.